raspberrypilearning/getting-started-guide-editor-html/en/step_5.md

 + Click the **Run** button.
 + Your code will be rendered in the Preview panel.
-+ The text will be bigger and be padded from the left.
++ The text will be bigger and padded (indented) on the left.

 ![HTML code in the Editor - The Preview panel shows the output in a bigger font and with padding applied to the left](images/index_and_preview_run_css.png)